Lonewolf239/INIReader/README.md

 - `key`: The key under which the data will be stored.
 - `value`: the value that will be written to the file, `accepts any types`

-The method returns `true` if the data is saved successfully, otherwise `false`.

 ## Example

 ```cs